cds-snc/digital-canada-ca/content/en/blog/posts/listening-to-users:-moving-from-a-paper-based-process-to-a-digital-service.md

 <p>Besides listening to, learning from, and testing with users to improve its service, the team credits having <strong>a senior leader championing their work as a key condition for success</strong>.
 It’s fundamental to have a sponsor in senior leadership to create space for the team to experiment and learn, and to clearly articulate the value and impact of the work.
-The project sponsor for the RCMP is a consistent supporter, and pushed for the team to operate in an agile, multidisciplinary environment from the very start. <br><br>Are you a public servant working on improving services for people in Canada? <a href="mailto:CDS-SNC@tbs-sct.gc.ca" target="_blank" rel="noreferrer noopener">Share your story with us!</a></p>
+The project sponsor for the RCMP is a consistent supporter, and pushed for the team to operate in an agile, multidisciplinary environment from the very start.&nbsp;<br><br>Are you a public servant working on improving services for people in Canada? <a href="mailto:CDS-SNC@tbs-sct.gc.ca" target="_blank" rel="noreferrer noopener">Share your story with us!</a></p>